 The School of Journalism and Mass Communications offers a number of scholarships for exceptional students.
-Some of the scholarships are specifically for incoming freshmen for the 2015-2016 academic year.
+Some of the scholarships are specifically for incoming freshmen.
 Although these scholarships are one-year, non-renewable scholarships, students continuing on in our school as upperclassmen will have additional opportunities to apply for scholarships on an annual basis.
 See the list of scholarships for students.

 Need someone to look over your resumé or portfolio?
 Wonder what the interview questions are which most frequently trip up job applicants?
 Want to find a part-time job in your area of interest while a student at USC?
 Our career services director can help you with all of that.
 The director plans and organizes yearly job fairs on campus, holds workshops for career development and serves as a resource for students seeking and interviewing for jobs everywhere.

 Opportunities for graduate assistantships are available for both our doctoral degree and master’s degree students.
 Most doctoral graduate assistants work in either research or teaching positions; master’s degree graduate assistants serve in many capacities (e.g., assisting faculty with large classes, writing and editing newsletters, supporting communication efforts in other departments on campus).
 All positions provide a stipend and potential tuition supplement.

 Internships connect the classroom to the work environment, providing students an inside look at professions they are pursuing.
 Our students have landed internships at broadcast giants — CNN and ESPN, at major publications; The Wall Street Journal, Harper's Bazaar, Vogue and Fortune Magazine; and major advertising and public relations agencies.
 Some internships are for class credit, some for pay and some for both credit and pay.
 We work with you to achieve the best opportunity for your goals.